esmatanis/Traffic-sign-classifier-P2/writeup_document.md

 The code for making predictions on my final model is located in the 30-31 cell of the Ipython notebook.

+![alt text][image2]

 For the Bicycle sign, classifier is very uncertain with the best prediction because it is very different than German set.
-However, it is very certain about remaining signs.

-![alt text][image2]
+The german road priority sign is the same with Bicycle sign present here in two big aspects (geometric shape, Color) While the Bicycle sign has only the Bicycle drawing (less than 10% of picture) so the classifier based on its own training experience it is very certain that it is a priority road sign not a Bicycle one so it did well in trying to capture the sign.
+The Bicycle sign he knows well has a different geometric shape and color.